HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01s/update_firmware.md

 ![](img/update_firmware/10.png)

 Open the serial port corresponding to the HT-M01S, and send the command "AT+CDKEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" through the serial port to activate the gateway.
 Among them, "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" is the 32-bit license.
+For example, if the license is 0x12345678, 0x12345678, 0x12345678, 0x12345678, the activation command is AT+CDKEY=12345678123456781234567812345678

 ![](img/update_firmware/11.png)